gaifut/Project0/README.en.md

 7. If you want to add/remove positions, then run the products DB.py file.
 A window with a graphical user interface should open.
 ## System requirements.
 [Project system requirements](https://github.com/gaifut/Project0/blob/main/requirements.txt)

+## Acknowledgements
+Shoutout to @andreyzh for all the initial help with setting up the goals and for letting me know there was such thing as pet projects! :smiley: